epic-gateway/true-ingress/src/README.md

 To attach egw program to ingress of eth0.

+Attached eBPF programm uses kernel trace to log information.
+Logged messages can be found:

+    less /sys/kernel/debug/tracing/trace

+However this looks unreliable, some information seems to be missing occasionaly.

 ## Detach

 Removes attached TC program from ingress or egress queue of network interface.